CenWIDev/cwitc-website/src/site/index.md

 title: Home
 navText: Home
 hideFromNav: true
+host:
-hostDescription: 'Hosted by Midstate Technical College in Stevens Point, WI'
+  description: 'Hosted by Midstate Technical College in Stevens Point, WI'
   tagline: >-
     The Central Wisconsin IT Conference is a one-day conference designed to bring together IT professionals from the Midwest, from entry-level